christopherallanperry/christopherallanperry.github.io/_posts/2022-11-19-modern_frontends-an_attendees_perspective.markdown

 The others rooms were set up more delegate style, with chairs set around round tables, much as you would in a workshop needing breakout groups, and more narrow than wide.
 These were considerably smaller and were often standing room only for the more popular sessions.

 The projection equipment was all ceiling mounted, so presumably part of the what the ExCel supplied.
-Over the course of the two days, it became clear that the projectors were only capable of projecting in a 4:3 aspect ratio, and was causing some speakers difficulties, as their laptops were running at 16:9 and they were
+Over the course of the two days, it became clear that the projectors were only capable of projecting in a 4:3 aspect ratio, and was causing some speakers difficulties, as their laptops were running at 16:9 and they were having trouble accessing everything they needed for their presentation.
+Audio also seemed well covered.

+The one thing that was evidently missing though, was any sign of any video recording equipment.
+As tickets for virtual attendance were being offered on the MF website, concern over this was starting to show up on Twitter.